in Renaissance Astrology and Magic

 Ficino, Three Books on Life, Bk.
 III, Chap.
 14, p.
 311.

 In traditional Electional Astrology they are most often used in situations requiring permanence.
 John Partridge says that, "In Foundations of Cities in the first place regard the Fixed Stars, then joyn Benevolent Planets with them."
 Mikropanastron (London, 1679) Electional Aphorism #21, page 266.
 For building houses, however, Partridge suggests looking to the planets and signs.
-Here is an example of a Legal Election using fixed stars, in this case, to debilitate an opponent.

 These are passive uses of the celestial rulerships, where the astrologer merely observes the effects of the chains of correspondence and harmony.
 In astrological magic the mage or astrological magician makes use of the celestial rulerships to create talismans.
 We pick a time when the fixed star or constellation is strong and we invoke the angel of the star or constellation asking it to fill the talisman with its power and spirit.